Mark Boespflug

 My research focuses on epistemology and its history.
 Recently, I've done empirical work on voluntary belief, lay-scientific (ir)rationality, and the social epistemology of philosophical ethics.

-You can check out my recent book on Locke's epistemology of probable belief here.
+My first book is on Locke's epistemology of probable belief.
 You can view a preprint of the introduction here.

-I'm currently a part of a cohort doing empirical research on the possibility of believing at will (doxastic voluntarism) funded by the John Templeton Foundation. (link) In association with this grant, I'm currently writing the Stanford Encyclopedia of Philosophy entry on doxastic voluntarism (with Liz Jackson).
+Much of my work is related to the topic of my dissertation--doxastic voluntarism.
+I was recently a part of a cohort doing empirical research on the possibility of believing at will (doxastic voluntarism).
+In association with this grant, I've coauthored the Stanford Encyclopedia of Philosophy entry on doxastic voluntarism with Liz Jackson (link).

 In the Fall of 2022, I gave the Byron I. Bitar Memorial Lectures at Geneva College, entitled, "Revolutions in Moral Knowledge."